Wife of Supreme Court justice meets with U.S. Capitol riot committee | Politics

 Wife of Supreme Court justice meets with U.S. Capitol riot committee

-The panel's chairperson, Democratic Representative Bennie Thompson, had told reporters on Wednesday that Thomas would appear before the panel this week.
-Thomas is active in conservative political circles and said she attended a rally held by former President Donald Trump before thousands of his supporters stormed the Capitol.
+Its chairperson, Democratic Representative Bennie Thompson, told reporters Thomas was answering some questions and had reiterated her belief that the 2020 presidential election was stolen from Trump.
+Thomas, who is active in conservative political circles, has said she attended a rally Trump held shortly before thousands of his supporters stormed the Capitol in an attempt to stop Congress from certifying President Joe Biden's election victory.

-Virginia "Ginni" Thomas, wife of U.S. Supreme Court Justice Clarence Thomas, met on Thursday with the congressional committee investigating the Jan.
-6, 2021, attack on the U.S. Capitol.
-Thomas was seen going into the meeting room in a House office building that is used by the House of Representatives Select Committee for its interviews.
-The panel's chairperson, Democratic Representative Bennie Thompson, had told reporters on Wednesday that Thomas would appear before the panel this week.
+Conservative activist Virginia "Ginni" Thomas, wife of Supreme Court Justice Clarence Thomas, met on Thursday with the congressional committee probing the Jan.
+6, 2021, attack on the U.S. Capitol by then-President Donald Trump's supporters and was answering some of its questions, the panel's chairperson said.
+Thomas was seen entering the meeting room used by the House of Representatives select committee for its interviews.
+Its chairperson, Democratic Representative Bennie Thompson, told reporters Thomas was answering some questions and had reiterated her belief that the 2020 presidential election was stolen from Trump.

-Thomas is active in conservative political circles and said she attended a rally held by former President Donald Trump before thousands of his supporters stormed the Capitol.
-Trump made a fiery speech at the rally repeating his unfounded allegations that his election defeat was due to widespread fraud and urged the crowd to march on Congress.
-She declined to respond to a reporter's question as she walked in.
+Thomas, who is active in conservative political circles, has said she attended a rally Trump held shortly before thousands of his supporters stormed the Capitol in an attempt to stop Congress from certifying President Joe Biden's election victory.
+At the rally, Trump gave an incendiary speech in which he repeated his false claims that the election was stolen from him through widespread voting fraud, and he urged his supporters to march to the Capitol.

+Some witnesses called to testify to the House committee have refused to cooperate by invoking their right against self-incrimination under the U.S. Constitution's Fifth Amendment or even by walking out.
+A committee spokesperson did not respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)